-The Telemedicine Department at the Thunder Bay Regional Health Sciences Centre provides secure videoconferencing connecting patients with healthcare professionals using the Ontario Telemedicine Network (OTN) and Keewaytinook Okimakanak Telemedicine Network (KOTM, serving Indigenous communities), or for other healthcare-related activities.
-In fact, Telemedicine can be used in many different ways:
+The Telemedicine Department at the Thunder Bay Regional Health Sciences Centre uses secure technology, to connect patients with healthcare professionals using the Ontario Telemedicine Network (OTN) and Keewaytinook Okimakanak EHealth Telemedicine Services (KOTM).

 Virtual Care can occur in many different ways:

 - Patients in Thunder Bay can connect to a health care provider elsewhere in Ontario using eVisits.
 You can see a health care provider via secure video from Thunder Bay Regional Health Sciences Centre Telemedicine, your computer at home, or on-the-go via tablet or smartphone.

 - Patients living in rural Ontario can meet with a health care provider located in Thunder Bay using eVisits as well.
 Please refer to the map that shows where you can go to access assisted virtual care.